lrcht06/L.E.Turla_EDM_Portfolio/Midterm Lab Task 1/README.md

 - Perform Tablet spilt using 2NF
 - Performed 2NF
 - Mapped the normalization as a physical data model
 ## Step 3.
-Here's the screenshot of my output before i started data cnearing (see screenshot)
+Here's the screenshot of my output before i started data cleaning (see screenshot)
 ![screenshot](images/b.png)
 ## Step 4.
 Here's the screenshot of my output after I started data cleaning (see screenshot)
 ![screenshot](images/a.png)